 Now we build our elegant Fittonia Terrarium!
 It’s probably the easiest terrarium you’ll ever put together, but the devil is in the details.

-I use a radiator brush to even out the substrate as best I can.
+I use a telescopic rake to smooth out the substrate as best I can.

 Planting the Fittonia

 Planting the Nerve Plants themselves is straightforward.

 To account for their shallow roots, you only need to dig a small depression for them.
 Generally, the roots will spread horizontally rather than down.
 So try to gauge it according to the size of the plant and its existing root system.